Comments after EU leaders' summit

 "We must insist on efforts to avoid an exit scenario but that doesn't mean we are not preparing for eventualities.
 I believe many countries have their contingency plans for the things they want to avoid at all cost, like terrorist attacks, and to say that we don't have a contingency plan would be irresponsible."

-(Reporting by Barbara Lewis, Jan Strupczewski, John O'Donnell, Marine Hass, Robin Emmott, Philip Blenkinsop and Sebastian Moffett)
+(Reporting by Barbara Lewis, Marine Hass, Robin Emmott, Philip Blenkinsop and Sebastian Moffett)